-Please respond, in detail, to the directive below:
+Please respond in detail to the directive below:

-In detail, explain how you used each of the variables (i.e., ELOs, Assessment Strategy, and Learner Characteristics) to arrive at your instructional method
+Explain how you used each of the variables (i.e., ELOs, assessment strategy, and learner characteristics) to arrive at your instructional method.

-Task # 5.
-The purpose of this task is to translate the ELOs and the chosen instructional strategy into a lesson using Gagne’s “Nine Events of Instruction” as a framework.
-Insert the instruction to be implemented in each of Gagne’s events, list the internal process to which this event correlates and list the primary instructional method you have chosen.
+Task # 5: The purpose of this task is to translate the ELOs and the chosen instructional strategy into a lesson using Gagne’s “Nine Events of Instruction” as a framework.
+Insert the instruction to be implemented in each of Gagne’s events, list the internal process to which each event correlates, and list the primary instructional method you have chosen.